agarreta/we-uct/datasets/README.md

-quadratic.txt and quadratic.tar: dataset consisting on the 200 quadratic equations used in our experiments
+quadratic.txt and quadratic.tar: dataset containing the 200 quadratic equations used in our experiments